high law office, pllc

 First, you may want to review some of the basics of malpractice law.
 Malpractice is a form of tort law in which damages can be awarded to a plaintiff if negligence by the defendant is proved as having occurred by a preponderance of the evidence.

 There are four elements to this negligence that must be proved in order to win a nursing malpractice lawsuit.
 A legal duty of the defendant to not act negligently must be demonstrated.
 Since a nurse certainly has a duty to take care of patients whose livelihoods may depend on that care, this duty certainly exists.

 Secondly, a standard of care must also be demonstrated.
 Registered nurses most certainly have a standard of care in their profession.
 If you can prove this standard of care was broken through the negligent actions of a nurse, you may have a strong case.

 Third, it must be proved that the breach in this standard of care caused the injury.
 If you can show that the nurse by not performing up to the standards for his or her profession caused the injury, you could win the lawsuit.
-However, if you are not sure what caused the injury, and there’s a possibility it could have been the result of something else, you’re case will probably not be as strong.
+However, if you are not sure what caused the injury, and there’s a possibility it could have been the result of something else, your case will probably not be as strong.

 Lastly, you must have incurred damages.
 Damages could be loss of income from the inability to perform your job after the injury.
 Damages could be fees for additional medical care to correct the injury.
 Damages can even originate from emotional pain or the loss of enjoyment of everyday life due to the injury.
 Nurses are usually covered under their employee insurance policy.